House passes bill to boost US computer chip production

 The Senate passed its computer chips legislation in June by a vote of 68-32, representing a rare bout of bipartisanship on major legislation.
 Negotiators will now try to work out a compromise both chambers can accept, though it’s uncertain they could do so before the midterm elections.

-Raimondo called for swift negotiations with the Senate once the House bill passes.
 Whatever emerges will need support from 10 Republicans in the 50-50 Senate to be passed into law.
-She voiced confidence a compromise will be found.

 “We’ll send House Republicans a much better option to vote on in the next couple of months,” said Sen. Todd Young, R-Ind., who worked with Senate Majority Leader Chuck Schumer on the Senate’s version of the legislation.